Inverse Problem Approach for Non-Perturbative QCD: Theoretical Foundation: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-We are very grateful to Hsiang-nan Li, Hiroyuki Umeeda and Fanrong Xu for the nice starting work on the inverse problem in \cite{Li:2020xrz} and for many fruitful discussions during this work.
-We are also very grateful to Jin Cheng for the discussions on the inverse problem in mathematics.
-This work is supported by the National Natural Science Foundation of China under Grant No. 11975112, No. 12171215.
+We are very grateful to Hsiang-nan Li, Hiroyuki Umeeda, and Fanrong Xu for collaboration on the pioneering work \cite{Li:2020xrz}, and especially to Hsiang-nan Li for many fruitful discussions throughout this project; to Kuang-Ta Chao, Xu Feng, and Yan-Qing Ma for their encouragement over the long-term development of this work; to Jun Hua, Xiao Huang, Dong-Hao Li, Sreeraj Nair, Ji Xu, and Jun Zeng for generous help with the writing; to Jian Liang for the analysis of statistical and systematic uncertainties; and to Jin Cheng and Xiong-Bin Yan for discussions on the mathematical aspects of the inverse problem.
+This work is supported by the Scientific Research Innovation Capability Support Project for Young Faculty under Grant No. ZYGXQNJSKYCXNLZCXM-P2, by the Fundamental Research Funds for the Central Universities under No. lzujbky-2023-stlt01, lzujbky-2024-oy02 and lzujbky-2025-eyt01, and the National Natural Science Foundation of China under Grant No.12571455, and No.12335003.